turbaevsky/indicators/doc/PI_DB_TS.md

 ### Indicator Trend

-One of the most _important and easy-to-undertsand_ reports is the report produces  here.
+One of the most _important and easy-to-understand_ reports is the report produces  here.

-The Indicator and reactor type (if applicable) can be choosen in the top menu.
+The Indicator and reactor type (if applicable) can be chosen in the top menu.

 ![](pic/pa23.PNG)

 Then the [boxplot](https://en.wikipedia.org/wiki/Box_plot) chart with the _Long-Term Targets_ will be shown.

-The filter allows you to select the country you are interesed in.
+The filter allows you to select the country you are interested in.

 ![](pic/pa24.PNG)

-If the _outlier_ checkbox is checked, the outliers will be shown as points.
+If the _outlier_ check-box is checked, the outliers will be shown as points.

 ![](pic/pa25.PNG)

 ### Unit Status

-It is the axuiliary report to check unit current status and history.
+It is the auxiliary report to check unit current status and history.
 It combines all the necessary information on the one page.

 _All the units_ (including out of service) are included.